FizzyCatch/blooket-hack2.0/README.md

-I copyed this from Gliz
+I made this on my own.

+penguinblooket is my alt account